glitchybunny/Drawry/README.md

 # open-picturephone

-Alternate drawing pictures and adding captions to make funny stories with your friends.
+Take turns drawing pictures and writing captions to make fun stories with your friends.

 Inspired by drawception, brokenpicturephone, and a plethora of other games in this genre.